What is Release Management?

 How does Release Management work?

-The Release Management service stores the data about your release definitions, environments, tasks, releases, and deployments in VSTS or TFS.
+The Release Management service stores the data about your release pipelines, environments, tasks, releases, and deployments in VSTS or TFS.

 Release Management runs the following steps as part of every deployment: